 Paleo: Omit the cheese in this recipe to make it paleo.
 You could choose to add some olives instead, for a flavorful topping that will accent it nicely.

 Vegan: Use this Vegan Feta in place of the feta cheese.

 THM: You can make this a THM:S salad as noted above, or you could enjoy it as a crossover.
-There are other options as well for making it a THM:E salad using a THM:E dressing and limiting the cheese, or omitting the cheese and limiting the dressing to include just 1 tsp of fat–1.5 tsp of the dressing will work for this.
+There are other options as well for making it a THM:E salad using a THM:E dressing and limiting the cheese, or omitting the cheese and limiting the dressing to include just 1 teaspoon of fat–1.5 teaspoons of the dressing will work for this.

 Fresh brussels sprouts

 Granny Smith apples